3009aksingh/Color-guesss/README.md

   </a>
 </p>

 > It'a game in which we have to guess the color by interpreting the RGB format.
 Developed a responsive and interactive web application, created using HTML, CSS, JS.
-It’s a
+Developed a responsive and interactive web application, created using HTML, CSS, JS.
+It’s a color guessing game which requires familiarization of basic RGB format color notation by the user.
+Embedded PWA which utilizes local storage of browser which makes website available offline, can be installed as app on mobile phones.

 ### 🏠 [Homepage](https://color-guesss.herokuapp.com/main)